 So that's the story of how I found my scent.
 How, then, shall I find you?
 And who exactly are you?
 Well, I can't fill that in just yet.
 Because I have always believed that we are attracted to people not primarily for qualities they possess (e.g., their riveting blue eyes, keen intellect, ability to make a mean omelet), but rather for how they make us feel about ourselves when we are with them.
 We are most drawn to those people who bring out the very best qualities and dimensions in us, maybe even those which have lain dormant or are as yet undiscovered.
 They awaken things in us and make us feel most alive.
 Consequently, I don't approach the dating/mating game with a checklist of attributes I'm looking for.
 Rather, I am hoping to find someone who stimulates and uplifts me, embraces all parts of me - even the shadows (maybe *especially* the shadows), makes me feel like I want/need to feel, and inspires me to my best self.
 How you look, what you do, what you own, mean relatively little to me.
 I have high standards, but require no particular "specs."
 Like my scent, I'll recognize you when I find you.

 If, perchance, you're looking for me, I'm a well-grounded, well-rounded woman of substance who lives life both passionately and productively.
-I'm a long-divorced empty-nester with one young adult child, a classical actor/director/playwright living in NYC, and a deranged cat in residence who tries in vain to fill the void.
+I'm a long-divorced empty-nester with one young adult child, a classical actor living in NYC.
 I've worked as a clinical psychologist and university professor for 30+ years, with the exception of the "detour" I once took to revisit "the road not taken" by making my living as a musician, and the last year I took off to work on a book.
-After 16+ years of single parenthood, I moved from Louisiana to Massachusetts five years ago when my son decided to attend college "up here."
+After 16+ years of single parenthood, I moved from Louisiana to Massachusetts seven years ago when my son decided to attend college "up here."
 I am well traveled, having lived in a dozen states and a couple of foreign countries.
 Consequently, I carry limited "baggage" and strive for simplicity in all things.
 To avoid becoming "fossilized," I reinvent myself periodically.
 I am healthy: mentally, physically, spiritually.
 I am rather intense/vigorous and have a high degree of emotional stamina.
 But I also know how to relax and decompress.
 I don't take myself or life too seriously.
 I'm a bit cynical, a lot philosophical.
 I appreciate irony.
-I live life with intentionality and purpose, have my sh*ttogether.
+I live life with intentionality and purpose, have my sh*t together.
 I enjoy complexity, require order.
 I crave solitude and togetherness alike.
 I value relational intimacy and seek it.
 I'm a loyal and tenacious friend and lover.
 I'm a "natural" woman: warm, earthy, sensual, soulful, spiritual, intuitive, communicative, compassionate, and comfortable with myself, inside and out.
 Always classy, often sassy, sometimes trashy.
 I am highly adaptive/flexible and feel comfortable in any and all venues, even beyond the "jeans to little black dress" continuum people like to talk about around here.
 I can relate to anyone, no matter who they are or where they've been.
 I listen actively and intently.
 I speak the truth.
 Those around me tend to feel at ease in my presence.
 But I also have a quirky, offbeat sense of humor and a thinly veiled unconventional/outrageous/irreverent side that makes me quite a handful at times.
 I tend to swim upstream, run with scissors, color outside the lines, and even play in traffic.
 Consequently, my life has always been rich and full...every day a new adventure.
 I value dynamism over stasis, process over content.
 I am unafraid of risk.
 Experience is everything to me...and I am willing to tread unbeaten paths.
 Perhaps my traveling companion is to be found somewhere in this pond?

 "We should be careful to get out of an experience only the wisdom that is in it -- and stop there --